byrichardpowell/CSS-Style/README.md

 ### Use browser prefixes correctly & Painlessly

-When using prefixed properties ensure that microsoft, opera, webkit and mozilla prefixes are supported and that the non prefixed version is too.
+When using prefixed properties ensure that Microsoft, Opera, Webkit and Mozilla prefixes are supported and that the non prefixed version is too.
 Make this less painful by abstracting it away into a preprocessor mixin.

 ### Use Conditional classes for Internet Explorer

-Aim to avoid seperate styles for internet explorer, but where unavoidable do not use conditional stylesheets or CSS hacks to target specific versions of IE. Instead use conditional classes as explained by Paul Irish.
+Aim to avoid separate styles for internet explorer, but where unavoidable do not use conditional stylesheets or CSS hacks to target specific versions of IE. Instead use conditional classes as explained by Paul Irish.

 Source: [Conditional stylesheets vs CSS hacks…](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/)